-If you have made the choice to put your artwork out there for the world to see, that means that you will run into feedback and sometimes its harsh and sometimes its awesome.
+If you have made the choice to put your artwork out there, that means that you will run into feedback and sometimes its harsh and sometimes it's fantastic.
 It will hurt, especially when you have put all your emotions out there, your whole self into your work.
 It is beneficial to listen and grow from it.
 Absorb it the best way possible and move forward, you can’t grow if its always positive, let it fuel your motivation for improvement.

-If you ever need a boost, a motivational chat, feel free to come visit me in my studio 214A located at the Tett Centre on the 2nd level.
+If you need a boost, a motivational chat, feel free to come visit me in my studio located at the Tett Centre on the 2nd level, 370 King St. West, in Kingston, Ontario, in studio 214A.
 Don’t be afraid to follow your dreams, after all we only have one life to live, so don’t wait for the perfect time.
-You don’t want to look back and say “Why did l wait so long? l would love to hear your thoughts on this topic, please feel free to leave me a comment.
+You don’t want to look back and say “Why did l wait so long"? l would love to hear your thoughts on this topic, please feel free to leave me a comment.
 So, until next time my friends wishing you all a beautiful day.

 Hello friends, and welcome back.
 I am sorry that it has been a while since l have posted a new blog.
 I have been crazy busy in my new studio 214 at the Tett Centre, getting ready for exciting upcoming art exhibitions this fall and I have been painting any chance l get.
 Feel free to come visit me as l love seeing your smiling faces!